 Mumps is circulating in San Diego County.
-The number of cases reported in the County in 2019 is the highest in 25 years.
-(See box at for the latest local case information.)
+The number of cases reported in the County in 2019 is the highest in 25 years, and an for the latest local case information.)

 Neighboring counties have also reported recent increases in mumps cases.
-Los Angeles County and Orange County have seen an increase in mumps cases for 2019, and cases statewide have increased since last year.
+Los Angeles County and Orange County noted an increase in mumps cases in 2019.

-Nationally, more than 3,300 mumps cases have been reported in 2019 to the Centers for Disease Control and Prevention (CDC).
-The Mexican Ministry of Health has reported more than 7,600 cases of mumps in Mexico in 2019, including over 800 cases in Baja California.
+Nationally, 3,474 mumps cases were reported in 2019 to the Centers for Disease Control and Prevention (CDC).
+The Mexican Ministry of Health reported 8,085 cases of acute parotitis/mumps in Mexico in 2019, including 900 cases in Baja California.
 An increased number of these cases continues to be reported in Baja California in 2020, with 138 cases reported through February 8, 2020.

 |Through March 31, 2020, fifteen mumps cases were reported in San Diego county in 2020.
 Six cases are associated with an outbreak among students at San Diego State University.
 In 2019, there were 66 mumps cases reported in San Diego County.
 Six cases were hospitalized and there were no deaths.
 Cases ranged in age from 9 months to 79 years (median 28 years) and 40 (61%) are male.
 The next update will be provided in May.|